-Other highlights include the bell tower with a bell more than two meters long and five tons in weight built around 1382 which is still used on special occasions.
-A magnificent library that contains ancient manuscripts and ceremonial tools, and an impressive array of about 500 gold-plated Luhan Buddhist statues.
+Other highlights include the bell tower with a bell more than two meters long and five tons in weight, built around 1382, which is still used on special occasions.
+A magnificent library that contains ancient manuscripts and proper tools and an impressive array of about 500 gold-plated Luhan Buddhist statues.

 Address: 2853 Longhua Road, Xuhui, Shanghai